JP Symposium 2020

 - Your two JPs must have different advisers.

 - It is recommended that the two JPs be in different research areas, and it is required that they be independent projects; in other words, the second JP may not build upon the first but should instead be in a new direction.
-It is allowed to write your senior thesis with the adviser of one of your JPs; in fact, a JP can be a useful precursor to a senior thesis.
+You may write your senior thesis with the adviser of one of your JPs; in fact, a JP can be a useful precursor to a senior thesis.

 - If you are in any doubt about whether your proposed JP topic and/or adviser is appropriate, please ask sooner rather than later.

 You must communicate your choice of adviser and topic to the Undergraduate Administrator by the Wednesday of the third full week of the fall term.
-(Note that since classes typically start on a Wednesday, the Wednesday of the third full week of fall term is usually the fourth Wednesday of fall term, whereas in the spring it's the third Wednesday of term.)
 If your adviser does not have their primary appointment in the Physics Department, you must communicate your choice of second reader to the Undergraduate Administrator by the Wednesday of the third full week of the term.
 This second reader will then function as a co-adviser for the JP, responsible for ensuring that the topic involves physics.

 You can build on previous work in your junior papers, for example summer work (recall however that the second JP cannot build upon the first).
 However, it is equally acceptable to start a brand new project at the beginning of each term with an adviser you have not previously worked with.
 In any case, in order to have a level playing field, your JP will be evaluated based on work done during the term at the end of which it is turned in.